-- A digger reports KLIC a planned excavation as a request for area information and he got a receipt for that request, - KLIC sorts out which network operators are involved in the digging area, based on the registered convex hulls of their networks, - KLIC informs the network operators involved, - Network operators send their information directly to the applicant, containing: maps with the location of their infrastructure, detail information and instructions for precautionary measures.
+- A digger reports KLIC a planned excavation as a request for area information and he got a receipt for that request, - KLIC sorts out which network operators are involved in the digging area, based on the registered convex hulls of their networks, - KLIC informs the network operators involved, network operators.

-The service was free of charge for applicants; in that period it was financed by the participating network operators.
 In the early years the whole process took at least three working days.
 In the end it could be reduced to several hours.